|

 remnant will sing and out of which their progenitors were delivered can be nothing else than the Egyptian bondage.
 And account of Israel's slavery while in Egypt is set forth in the first chapters of the Book of Exodus.
 Their lot

 became intolerable.
 They therefore cried to God.
-At the proper time He sent Moses, the deliverer, who lead the people forth from their slavery.
+At the proper time He sent Moses, the deliverer, who led the people forth from their slavery.
 After their miraculous passage through the Red Sea and the destruction of their enemies by the

 receding waters of the sea, Moses and the children of Israel sang the song of deliverance, of which we read in Exodus 15:1-18.
-Israel cried; Jehovah delivered; and she was set in a large place--in the wilderness.
+Israel cried; Jehovah delivered; and she was set in a large placein the wilderness.
 It was large in

 comparison with the narrow quarters in which they had been crowded in Egypt.

 b.
-Israel on Jehovah's Side
+Israel on Jehovah's side

 "Jehovah is on my side; I will not fear: What can man do to me?